ballerina-attic/ballerina-honeycomb/README.md

     if (returnValue is table<Marks>) {
         dataTable = returnValue;
     } else {
-        log:printError("Error in fetching data table from the database", err = returnValue);
+        log:printError("Error in fetching the data table from the database", err = returnValue);
         status = { "Status": "Select data from student table failed: " };
         return status;
     }